Jesssullivan/chrome-remote-desktop-budgie/README.md

 sudo --user=$USER /usr/bin/python3 /usr/local/bin/chrome-remote-desktop
 ```

-### If the Google Chrome *browser* has been installed on the remote machine too, be aware our fiddling will cause the remote machine's [access](https://remotedesktop.google.com/access) page to erroneously report `A problem was detected with the Chrome Remote Desktop installation on this computer.`   ***This is can be ignored***.
+### If the Google Chrome *browser* has been installed on the remote machine too, be aware our fiddling will cause the remote machine's [access](https://remotedesktop.google.com/access) page to erroneously report `A problem was detected with the Chrome Remote Desktop installation on this computer.`   ***This can be ignored***.

 <hr>